 These two formulae generate the legend you want to achieve, making use of the TEXT function to determine the formatting of the numbers involved.
 Now to make the chart respond to them:

-OK the dialog box and you should have a legend that looks like this:
+Now you should have a legend that looks like this:

 Thanks, in anticipation.